adgarnier/card_game/README.md

 ## 🎮 How to Play

-1. Run `_launcher.py`.
+1. Go to https://adgarnier.github.io/games or run `_launcher.py`.
-2. Use arrow keys or mouse hover to select a game.
+2. Mouse hover to select a game.
 3. Read the on-screen instructions for each game (also below).
-4. Click or press enter to start playing.
+4. Click to start playing.

 ---